-The purpose of this memorandum is to present our proposed approach San Francisco's OBAG 2 call for projects and to seek a motion of support for the call for projects framework.
-The framework is comprised of a proposed funding distribution for the overall county share program, screening and prioritization criteria and a call for projects schedule.
-MTC's OBAG 2 guidelines lay out most of the project selection requirements, including screening and prioritization criteria, eligible project types and sponsors, and public outreach, that are intended to comply with federal requirements and meet the goals of OBAG.
+The purpose of this memorandum is to present our proposed approach San Francisco's OBAG 2 call for projects and to seek a recommendation to approve the call for projects framework.
+The framework is comprised of a proposed funding distribution for the overall county share program, screening and prioritization criteria, and a call for projects schedule.
+MTC's OBAG 2 guidelines lay out most of the project selection requirements, including screening and prioritization criteria, eligible project types and sponsors, and public outreach, all of which are intended to comply with federal requirements and meet the goals of OBAG.